openstax/rex-web/tests/ui/README.md

 and lint your code using [flake8][flake8].
 This is IDE agnostic and runs only on checked in code before a commit.

     $ make precommit

-### Using dotenv for Environmental Variables

-Dotenv is used by the framework to load environmental variables from a `.env` file if it exists in the root of the project directory.

-This is useful for loading environment variables that use usernames.
-To use a .env file copy the example and fill out the values.

-    $ cp .env.example .env

 ## Framework Design